iQuarc/Geco/README.md

 3. By creating new code generation tasks as a C# class which implements the `IRunnable` interface.

-`IRunnable` is a single method interace containging the `Run` method:
+`IRunnable` is a single method interface containing the `Run` method:

  ```CSharp
      /// <summary>